CKalitin/ckalitin.github.io/_posts/2024-09-15-to-teach-engineering.md

 ### <b>A Beacon of Beauty in a Sea of Depressed Teenagers</b>

 I applied to the UBC Solar design team.
 Did my interview where I asked questions for 2 hours and answer questions for one hour.
-And I was accepted.
+I was accepted.

 <b>By asking endless technical questions to the team I explored the space of ideas and drew my own insights.</b> This process was the most fun I've had in months.
 Talking to techincal people and asking endless questions is the most fun and useful things in the world.
 I didn't fundamentally understand how engines or fuel cells worked before this week.
 By asking 2 hours of technical questions, I finally grokked it.